taazarel/Voheim/story/pcNotesH.md

 Bwoooom, dropper hits the wrong target
 Mika enters the dropper and gets one-shot by friendly fire The skyrates pull back and meet luna at their house.
-(Break)
+(Break) Kotöröt greets the party
+Exora Get!
+To the sapphire tear.
+they had us in the first half ngl